PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

     1. An accurate subsystem to evaluate the `spaminess` of messages using both implied and explicit triggers.
     1. Notification of the Talawa-Admin users of potential spam
     1. Creation of ways to ban both infringing and related users.
+    1. This should ideally be a plugin so that administrators can eventually select the anti-SPAM engine of their choice.
 1. **Repos to update:** Talawa-Admin, Talawa-API
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 1. **Depends on Project:** `Admin Web Portal: Plugin Architecture`